lowRISC/opentitan/hw/ip/aes/doc/_index.md

 The AES unit uses a status register to indicate to the processor when ready to receive the next input data block via the register interface.
 While the AES unit is performing encryption/decryption of a data block, it is safe for the processor to provide the next input data block.
+The AES unit automatically starts the encryption/decryption of the next data block once the previous encryption/decryption is finished and new input data is available.
+The order in which the input registers are written does not matter.
+Every input register has to be written at least once for the AES unit to automatically start encryption/decryption.
+This is the default behavior.
+It can be disabled by setting the MANUAL_START_TRIGGER bit in {{< regref "CTRL" >}} to `1`.
+In this case, the AES unit only starts the encryption/decryption once the START bit in {{< regref "TRIGGER" >}} is set to `1` (automatically cleared to `0` once the next encryption/decryption is started).

 Similarly, the AES unit indicates via a status register when having new output data available to be read by the processor.
 Also, there is a back-pressure mechanism for the output data.
 If the AES unit wants to finish the encryption/decryption of a data block but the previous output data has not yet been read by the processor, the AES unit is stalled.
 It hangs and does not drop data.
 It only continues once the previous output data has been read and the corresponding registers can be safely overwritten.
+The order in which the output registers are read does not matter.
+Every output register has to be read at least once for the AES unit to continue.
 This is the default behavior.
 It can be disabled by setting the FORCE_DATA_OVERWRITE bit in {{< regref "CTRL" >}} to `1`.
 In this case, the AES unit never stalls and just overwrites previous output data, independent of whether it has been read or not.